ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ensuring that an attacker with access to the validation channel can't obtain illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).

+ACME does not protect against other types of abuse by a MitM on the ACME channel.
+For example, such an attacker could send a bogus "badSignatureAlgorithm" error response to downgrade a client to the lowest-quality signature algorithm that the server supports.
+A MitM that is present on all connections (such as a CDN), can cause denial-of-service conditions in a variety of ways.

 ## Integrity of Authorizations